 As is the case across all areas of scientific research, sustainability is becoming a key theme in analytical chemistry.

 Green analytical chemistry is an emergent field that focuses on minimising the consumption of dangerous substances, as well as maximising safety both for operators and the environment.

 The miniaturisation of equipment and procedures also forms a key part of sustainable analytical chemistry strategies.

 Analytical chemistry is certainly going places, and the importance of the discipline cannot be understated.

 By making key breakthroughs in remote analysis and analytical control, analytical chemistry enables the development of the various other fields that deploy its tools and equipment.
 As technology continues to progress exponentially, we can expect to see a spate of new discoveries in the coming years.

 For those involved with the discipline, it’s certainly worth staying ahead of the curve.

-For more industry insights into the STEM sector and beyond, stay tuned to all SRG's Blogs.
+For more industry insights into the STEM sector and beyond, stay tuned to the SRG Blog.